-We walked through HortPark as it is a convenient connector between Telok Blangah Hill Park and Kent Ridge Park.
-There is an alternative route avoiding HortPark via Hyderabad road which we took on the way back.
+Walking through HortPark is a convenient connector between Telok Blangah Hill Park and Kent Ridge Park.
+There is an alternative route avoiding HortPark via Hyderabad road which you can take on the way back.

 Kent Ridge Park

 From HortPark there is a convenient connecting path taking you up to Kent Ridge.
-If you have time to spare, you could visit Reflections at Bukit Chandu.
+If you have time to spare, you can visit Reflections at Bukit Chandu.
 This war museum in a restored colonial bungalow commemorates the Battle of Opium Hill (Bukit Chandu in Malay) in the Second World War.
-Unfortunately, we were there on a Monday when the museum is closed.
+It’s an interesting little museum, open every day apart from Mondays.

 From the top of the ridge another raised walkway starts, called the Canopy Walk.
-We took the canopy walk.
-There are a couple of interpretive boards and viewpoints along the way.
-A bit further we had a snack break in one of the shelters.
+Stroll along the canopy walk, looking out for birds along the way.
+There are a couple of interpretive boards and viewpoints along the way and a few shelters in case it starts raining.

-We made our way back through Kent Ridge Park and took Hyderabad road instead of going through HortPark.
-On this tree-lined road, you will see some old colonial bungalows in the black and white style.
-The road ends at the Alexandria Arch, which we took again to cross the road.
+After inspecting the pond, make your way back through Kent Ridge Park.
+Instead of repeating your steps, this time take Hyderabad road instead of going through HortPark.
+On this tree-lined road, you will see some old colonial bungalows in black and white style.
+The road ends at the Alexandria Arch, which you can take again to cross the road.